Michael B. Donley: Secretary of the Air Force

 On April 13, 2009, Donley and Chief of Staff of the Air Force Norton A. Schwartz jointly published an opinion piece in The Washington Post supporting the decision by Secretary Gates to discontinue the production of the F-22 Raptor fighter plane.
 Donley stated the "requirements for fighter inventories have declined and F-22 program costs have risen."

 On April 26, 2013, Donley announced plans to step down as the Secretary of the Air Force on June 21, 2013.
 He was succeeded on that date by acting secretary Eric Fanning.

 Later Public Service

 In 2013, Donley was named to the Board of Trustees of The Aerospace Corporation, a non-profit Federally Funded Research and Development Center.
 He was elected as chairman of that board in 2017 but stepped down upon his return to federal service in May 2021, resuming his former role as Director of Administration and Management in the Office of the Secretary of Defense.
+He retired in 2023.